State of Canada's Defence Industry 2026

 • Relating to maintenance, Repair, overhaul (MRO) and/or training services relating to combat vehicles should also be reported separately in the category for: “Combat and other military ground vehicles maintenance, repair, overhaul, modernization and upgrade services.”

-EXCLUDED ENTIRELY from the survey are any sales relating to consumer, commercial or industrial vehicles sold to militaries.
+Excluded entirely from the survey are any sales relating to consumer, commercial or industrial vehicles sold to militaries.

 Combat and other military ground vehicles maintenance, repair, overhaul, modernization, and upgrade services